andrewkeller/seano-formatter-qa-notes/docs/seanoViews.rst

 The *Group A Views*, as a group, use this schema for notes.
 Not every individual view uses every part of the schema.
 All of the keys are optional; as general practice, if one of the keys is not applicable to the change, drop the entire key from the note.
-That said, the ``employee-short-loc-hlist-rst`` key is used as a title in a lot of views, so you probably don't want to drop that one.
+That said, the ``employee-short-loc-hlist-md`` key is used as a title in a lot of views, so you probably don't want to drop that one.

 All of these keys are included in the default ``seano`` note template, so you don't have to remember them.